jzsh2000/gene-trend/script/README.md

 ## CD-molecules.R
 find CD molecules according to gene official names and synonyms, no output

+## create-gene-rdata.R
+prepare Rdata files used in a shiny application, which takes a list of gene names as input and output a table of detailed information about the genes in this list

 ## download-gene-info-xml.sh
 download NCBI gene xml for human and mouse<br/>
 it would be better to download gene asn.1 format and convert it to xml